greghendershott/pdb/README.md

 # Database

-As a first approximation, this runs check-syntax and stores the various syncheck methods in database tables.
-The tables can be queried much like an in-memory interval-map.
+As a first approximation, this runs check-syntax and stores the values from various `syncheck` methods in database tables.

-For example, `syncheck:add-unused-require` values go into an `unused_requires~`database table.
+For example, `syncheck:add-unused-require` values go into an `unused_requires` database table.

+For some of the tables, there's not much more to the story.
+They are equivalent to an on-disk `interval-map`.

-At the same time, some of the tables represent effectively two direct acyclic graphs: one for definitions, and the other for "name introductions".
+Some of the tables effectively respresent two directed acyclic graphs: one for definitions, and the other for "name introductions".

 ## Definition graph

-Calls to `syncheck:add-definition-target` end up in a `defs` table.
+Values from `syncheck:add-definition-target` go in a `defs` table.
-Calls to `syncheck:add-arrow` end up in a `def_arrows` table.
-When `require-arrow` is not false, then `def_arrows` may be joined on `defs` so produce an arrow from the location of a use in one file to the location of the definition in another file.
-The `def_xrefs` view expresses how to do such a join.
+Values from `syncheck:add-arrow` go in a `def_arrows` table.
+When `require-arrow` is not false, then `def_arrows` may be joined on `defs` to find the location of a definition in another file.
+The `def_xrefs` view expresses such a join.

 Note that the file containing the use might be analyzed before the file containing the definition.
 In this case the join will produce SQL